 - Expulsion or partial movement of an intrauterine contraceptive device (IUD)

 Emergency Contraceptive Pills

 WHO recommends levonorgestrel for emergency contraceptive pill use.
-Ideally, this progestogen-only method should be taken as a single dose (1.5 mg) within five days (120 hours) of unplanned intercourse.
+Ideally, this progestogen-only method should be taken as a single dose (1.5 mg) within 3 days (72 hours) of unplanned intercourse.
 Alternatively, a woman can take the levonorgestrel in two doses (0.75 mg each; 12 hours apart).